Kei18/champlify/readme.md

 ## Notes
 - map format: [Pathfinding Benchmarks](https://movingai.com/benchmarks/)
 - Of course, this repo is for *hackathon* (i.e., please do not blame me if bugs exist...)
-- `toio-exec` is forked from [toio.js](https://github.com/toio/toio.js).
+- `toio_exec` is forked from [toio.js](https://github.com/toio/toio.js).
 To make the repo private temporarily, I duplicate the original repo

 ## Licence
 This software is released under the MIT License, see [LICENCE.txt](LICENCE.txt).